siggb/GitVersioningOnXCode/README.md

 ### Installation Guide

-If you want to add a beauty and powerful versioning to your Mac/iOS-application like "2.17.arfb364" - please follow these steps:
+If you want to add a beauty and powerful versioning to your Mac/iOS-application like __Version 2.17.arfb364__ - please follow these steps:

 1. Go to the "Build Phases" -> and choose "Add Build Phase" -> then "Add Run Script Build Phase".
 You can find this in the top menu - "Editor".
 Drag script-line to the position after "Target Dependencies".